mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 #### 56:08

-The sixth note says, “He’s defeated.
-Still there is something, or a half.”
+The sixth note says,

+>> He’s defeated.
+Still there is something, or a half.

 It is a note for, “Do you still preserve anything or not?”
 It’s really [Jōshū](glossary#jōshū-jūshin) trying to pick up somebody, trying to find somebody who is *[unintelligible]* this question.
 That’s why [Engo](glossary#engo-kokugon) says, “He’s defeated.
 Still there is something, or a half.”
 Is there anyone who is against, who has some doubt.

 So finally, he finds that there is a monk who wants to make a question.
-The seventh note is for, “At that time a certain monk asked, ‘Since you do not abide within clarity, what do you preserve?’” \[[Engo](glossary#engo-kokugon)] says, “The monk presses him well; his tongue is pressed against the roof of his mouth.”
+The seventh note is for, “At that time a certain monk asked, ‘Since you do not abide within clarity, what do you preserve?’” \[[Engo](glossary#engo-kokugon)] says,

+>> The monk presses him well; his tongue is pressed against the roof of his mouth.

 That means, Engo really instigates the monk to ask more: “You are a ‘good boy’; go ahead.” *[He chuckles.]* He should drive the older monk or the thief into the corner, where there’s no word, no [explanation].
 Anyway, go ahead.
 That means, Engo says, the monk presses him well: “Good boy.
 You did it.”
 So his tongue is pressed against the roof of his mouth; that means, you did it.

-The eighth note, for “[Jōshū](glossary#jōshū-jūshin) replied, ‘I don’t know either’” says, “The monk crushed this old fellow dead; he has to fall back three thousand miles.”
+The eighth note, for “[Jōshū](glossary#jōshū-jūshin) replied, ‘I don’t know either’” says,

+>> The monk crushed this old fellow dead; he has to fall back three thousand miles.

 Anyway, Jōshū said “I don’t know either.”
 “I don’t know either” means “you did it, exactly did it; you crushed the old fellow dead.”
 You completely crushed the thief.
 Jōshū [Zen Master](glossary#zen-master) completely hangs out the white flag. *[Laughter.]* And then he withdraws three thousand miles, and [hold up there].
 That means, “I don’t know.”
 But it’s not *exactly* hanging out the white flag.
 It is not the same as we do.
 It’s a great answer.

-The ninth note, for “The monk said, ‘Since you don’t know, Teacher, why do you nevertheless say that you do not abide within clarity?’” says, “Look!
+The ninth note, for “The monk said, ‘Since you don’t know, Teacher, why do you nevertheless say that you do not abide within clarity?’” says,

+>> Look!
 Where is he going?
-He’s chased him up a tree.”
+He’s chased him up a tree.

 “Look, where is he going?”
 That means, [Engo Zen Master](glossary#engo-kokugon) says, “Look at [Jōshū](glossary#jōshū-jūshin)!
 Watch out, he is great Zen Master!
 You should watch carefully where he is going, where he is escaping from, your question.
 Watch out, he is great Zen Master.
 So finally Engo Zen Master says, “He’s chased him up a tree,” because the monk drives Jōshū Zen Master into the corner, where there is no escape, no choice.
 That right now is on the verge of life and death.
 Great!
 Look, watch carefully.
 Where is he escaping [from], where is he heading [for]?

-The tenth note, for “[Jōshū](glossary#jōshū-jūshin) said, ‘It is enough to ask about the matter; [bow](glossary#bowing) and withdraw’,” says, “Lucky thing he has this move; the old thief!”
+The tenth note, for “[Jōshū](glossary#jōshū-jūshin) said, ‘It is enough to ask about the matter; [bow](glossary#bowing) and withdraw’,” says,

+>> Lucky thing he has this move; the old thief!

 That’s great [action].
 Jōshū did it.
 Very [naturally], he did it.

 #### 1:02:00